 Lake Hayes Walk

 On a clear day, the water of Lake Wakatipu mirrors the skyline, reflecting mountains that border its edges.
 Located on New Zealand’s South Island, the lake fills a valley carved by ancient glaciers at the foot of the mountains.
-Kayak across these waters and look out for a longfin eel.
-As you Para Flight, the lake recedes away beneath you into a lightning boat of blue.
+Kayak across these waters and look out for a longfin eel, or simply talk a hike around the coast and breathe the clean air in.

 Ride the Skyline Gondola and enjoy pleasing views of Queenstown and the mountains that surround the town.
 Five-minutes from downtown, once up high in the gondola why not enjoy some cuisine as you dine in a restaurant above the city.
 Activities can include a race around the track at the Skyline Luge, or a stargaze as evening arrives to fill the skyline with sparkling jewels that are out of this world.

 Over 25,000 years ago, glacial activity began to form a gorge that is known today as Skippers Canyon.
 This canyon was an epicentre of a gold rush in the 19th century.
 A tour by bus or jet boat between the narrow canyons that encase the Shotover River deliver with historic insight and adrenaline-fuelled adventures.
-Be sure to take time to gaze across the jagged cliff faces and brown leaves of this forested land.
+Be sure to take time to gaze across the jagged cliff faces, this attraction is a Queenstown tour must-see.

 After a brisk hike across Skippers Canyon, why not power through the narrow canyons found at Shot River in a jet boat that exceeds 50mph?
 This jaw-dropping experience will exhilarate as you hold on to a ride that includes splendid views of the scenery around you on this crowd-pleasing tour on water.

-Milford Sound may be the South Island’s star nature attraction.
-Perhaps it’ll be the sight of water spilling from forested cliff that moves you in this Fiordland.
-Spotting marine life such as fur seals, dolphins, and whales could also be a take away highlight.
+No Queenstown holiday is complete without a visit to Milford Sound – the South Island’s star nature attraction.
+Perhaps it’ll be the sight of water spilling from a forested cliff that moves you in this Fiordland.
+Spotting marine life such as fur seals, dolphins, and whales could also be a takeaway highlight.
 In this mountainous location of valleys and pointed glaciers, you’ll be breath taken the moment you enter this land.